2024-03-15 17:00:47

 Set weight loss goals

-Instead of setting an arbitrary goal to “lose weight,” talk to your doctor about the ideal weight for you.
+Instead of setting an arbitrary goal to “lose weight,” talk to your doctor regarding the ideal weight for you.
 This means you should start by eating 500 fewer calories per day than you normally eat.
 Then decide what physical activity you can start to achieve this goal.
 If exercising five nights a week is too difficult to fit into your schedule, aim for one more evening than you currently do.
 When it fits comfortably into your schedule, add another evening.

 Monitor your blood pressure regularly